 - If you’re done, relax your attention

-The first ones to finish are usually those who give unsubstantial answers.
-But this isn’t an essay, it’s more of a personal journal in your mind.
+Unfortunately, this isn’t just an essay.
+It’s more of a personal journal in your mind.
 This is you figuring out your true sense at this very moment.

-You can do this at the end of your day before you sleep.
+You can do this mindful practice at the end of your day before you sleep.
 Try to be honest about how you felt this day.
 Did something go wrong?
 What did you feel about it?
-Self-assessment is a very crucial and helpful practice of self-care.
+Self-reflection is a very crucial and helpful practice of self-care.

 Wake up and set your intentions for the day